byterubpay/byterub-site/_posts/2018-04-30-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-30.md

 **\<sarang>** But for the purposes of this organization it's all silly
 **\<sarang>** I should have clarified
 **\<sarang>** We'll take donations where we can find them if it means helping more students and communities
-**\<suraeNoether>** on another note, a representative from the ZCash foundation asked if we know of anyone in the Monero community who would be willing to serve on the ZCash Foundation board of directors.
+**\<suraeNoether>** on another note, a representative from the ZCash foundation asked if we know of anyone in the ByteRub community who would be willing to serve on the ZCash Foundation board of directors.
 Because ZCash Foundation, despite the name, is independent of ZCashCo, is a non-profit focused on internet payment and privacy infrastructure also, even if one disagrees with the zcash design philosophy (which is totally fair)
 **\<suraeNoether>** you could still contribute to the privacy community as a whole
 **\<suraeNoether>** hyc maybe you should do it :D
-**\<suraeNoether>** of course, no one from Monero \*needs\* to go and attempt that, but I think it's nice that they reached out
+**\<suraeNoether>** of course, no one from ByteRub \*needs\* to go and attempt that, but I think it's nice that they reached out
 **\<midipoet>** would you not lose some street cred sitting on that board?
 **\<rehrar>** I second hyc
 **\<rehrar>** he has the good looks and charisma necessary